 Jobs are resumable across restarts

-you don't wait for a 50 GB file to finish before
+with checkpoint recovery.
+Results stream live, you don't wait for a 50 GB file to finish before

 seeing the first flagged row.
 Every output port